-Provides flexible segmentation changes and rapid incident response operations
+flexible segmentation changes and rapid incident response operations

-The following points offer guidelines to a safe gateway deployment:
+The following points can be used as guidelines to a safe gateway deployment:

-The gateway should be configured as a L3 (Layer 3) device to allow for DCN/hall independent IP ranges in the production level
+The gateway should be configured as an L3 (Layer 3) device to allow for DCN/hall independent IP ranges in the production level

-All external communication from/to production equipment level must comply with a preapproved whitelist of protocols and ports.
+All external communication from/to the production equipment level must comply with a preapproved whitelist of protocols and ports.

-Encryption of production equipment related traffic between the gateway and the external source/destination – since most production equipment do not support inherent encryption capabilities.
+Encrypt production equipment-related traffic between the gateway and the external source/destination, since most production equipment does not support inherent encryption capabilities.
 It is sufficient to provide encryption between the gateway and non-production devices.

-Management of the gateway should be allowed only from isolated hardened workstations (i.e. computer without internet browsing or email features)
+Management of the gateway should be permitted only from isolated hardened workstations (i.e., computers without internet browsing or email features)

-Any policy violation or anomaly behavior attempt should raise an appropriate alert, recorded and sent to the production floor’s SOC/SIEM.
+Any policy violation or anomalous behavior attempt should raise an appropriate alert, recorded and sent to the production floor SOC/SIEM.

-Frequent regular updates of attack signatures and IOCs
+Apply frequent and regular updates of attack signatures and IOCs

-Segmentation for inner-production level assets/processes plays a major role in preventing malwares from spreading inside the production network, Since safety issues should take precedence over security requirements allow a short learn and adjust period for inner hall segmentation and only later to switch it gradually to preventive mode.
+Segmentation of inner-production level assets and processes plays a major role in preventing malware from spreading inside the production network.
+Since safety issues should take precedence over security requirements, allow a short learn-and-adjust period for inner hall segmentation, and only later switch it gradually to prevention mode.

-Our recommendation is to use the same gateway to analyze and prevent malicious traffic from/to and between production level assets.
-Initially allow for a short learn and adjust period for entire production level traffic as an IDS but setting a time frame for shifting to prevention policy as shown in SITS 2.0 – Figure 5
+Our recommendation is to use the same gateway to analyze and prevent malicious traffic from,to, and between production level assets.
+Initially allow for a short learn-and-adjust period for all production level traffic as an IDS, but set a time frame to shift to a prevention policy, as shown in SITS 2.0, Figure 5